OualieEddine/Text-Detection-using-YOLOv3/README.md

 ```
 ![Capture](https://user-images.githubusercontent.com/86682718/123943567-30ad8f00-d994-11eb-8269-6de2e3b7f119.PNG)

-The last step in this phase, it to build the required libraries by running the following command in the darknet resp:
+The last step in this phase, it to build the required C++ libraries by running the following command in the darknet resp:
 ```
 !make
 ```